ryancwicks/KingfisherRebuild/README.md

 ## Project Layout

  - ControlBoard: reverse engineered board design (very incomplete, but most of the signals were traced out.)
+ - kingfisher-uc: Rust microcontroller code for controlling the motors and lights and recieving radio input.
+ - kf_data_types: Rust data types library used to allow different parts of the project to communicate.

 ## Links: